-Michelle attended the International Training Program in Australia in Daring Way™ and Rising Strong™ led by Dr Brené Brown and is a Certified Daring Way™ Facilitator and Rising Strong™ Facilitator.
-Michelle is excited to bring back Brené Brown’s research to her clients, workshops and trainings.
+Michelle Gannon, PhD is honored to be a Certified Daring Way™ Facilitator which includes training in both The Daring Way™ and Rising Strong™.
+Michelle is excited to bring Brené Brown’s work to her clients, workshops and trainings.

 Michelle is also a Certified Emotionally Focused Therapist and Supervisor/Consultant and is recognized by the International Centre for Excellence in Emotionally Focused Therapy.
 Michelle teaches and supervises therapists in Emotionally Focused Therapy (EFT), Attachment Theory, Forgiveness and Attunement at the San Francisco Center for Emotionally Focused Therapy (SFCEFT).

 Dr Michelle Gannon has co-led over 200 Workshops and Trainings.
 Michelle co-leads Hold Me Tight Workshop for Couples with Dr. Sam Jinich in San Francisco, Tiburon and Esalen Institute, Big Sur to help couples improve communication, connection, and closeness.